 - Marriage certificate of parents

-- Parents’ travel documents with latest Re-Entry Permits
+- Parents’ travel documents with the latest Re-Entry Permits

 When the applicant reaches 21 years old, he/she needs to produce the highest qualification certificate and proof of employment in Singapore, if any.